nefelim4ag/aws-ondemand-proxy/README.md

-# k8s-ondemand-proxy
+# aws-ondemand-proxy

-Simple TCP proxy app that will scale from zero Deployment/StatefulSet  in case of external requests and scale down when no traffic
+Simple TCP proxy app that will start ec2 instance in case of external requests and stop when no traffic

 The basic idea from knative scaling to zero.